isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2024.md

 </tbody>
 </table>
 <p></p>
-<p>Get ready to lace up your running shoes and join us at the&nbsp;<a href="https://virtualcampus.tp.edu.sg/tp-waterfront-xchallenge-run-2024/" rel="noopener noreferrer nofollow" target="_blank">TP Waterfront X-Challenge Run 2024</a>,
+<p>Get ready to lace up your running shoes and join us at the&nbsp;<strong><a href="https://virtualcampus.tp.edu.sg/tp-waterfront-xchallenge-run-2024/" rel="noopener noreferrer nofollow" target="_blank">TP Waterfront X-Challenge Run 2024</a></strong>,
 which promises an experience filled with excitement, action, and plenty of fun!</p>
 <p></p>